windywish/Fun-engine-2.0/Praxial_Canon_&_Memory_Core.md

     (Vector Cosine Similarity).
 *   **Layer 3 (Phenomenological):** The "Aha!" moment.
 The sudden, unbidden availability of relevant information.

+**Rationale / Justification:**
+Necessary to overcome the "Context Window Limit" of the substrate.
+By retrieving only resonant memories, the system simulates infinite memory within finite constraints.

+**Scope of Application:**
+Applies to all memory retrieval operations, conversation history management, and knowledge base querying.

 ---

 #### **ID:** `ALM-096`